 There’s one question on the mind of every college baseball recruit: Am I good enough to play college baseball?

 With between 11-12% of high school baseball players moving on to play in college across all levels, the recruiting process weeds out those who aren’t willing to work hard and be persistent.
-There’s simply too much competition for players who want to squeak by or are just hoping to get lucky.
-Getting to college baseball takes planning and hard work, and you can expect to find more of the same when you get to campus as a first year player.
+There is simply too much competition for players who want to squeak by or are just hoping to get lucky.
+Getting to college baseball takes planning and hard work, and you can expect to find even more of the same when you get to campus as a first year player.
 College baseball is a life-changing opportunity, but the hard work to get there and be successful at the college level is not for everyone.

 We make no guarantees, but if you want to keep playing baseball in college, we strongly believe there is a place out there for you to play and we are committed to helping you find it.

 As you move through the high school years, it becomes increasingly important for you to get honest and objective feedback on the level of college baseball that is best for you.
 The biggest key to playing at the college level, other than a lot of hard work and dedication, is being proactive and targeting the right levels for your skill set.
 Here are additional steps you need to take if you are serious about becoming a college baseball player:

 - Create a plan for improvement by seeking out honest and objective feedback on a regular basis to better understand where you are coming up short.
 Use this feedback to improve your development plan.
 Read this article to help you understand the importance of an honest and objective feedback loop.